The 2023 Bruce Witte Lecture, "Immune Responses in Hepatitis B Virus Infection and Cure" presented by Barbara Rehermann, MD.

 Thank you to all who attended on Thursday, Nov.
 2, 2023.
 If you were not able to tune in, here is the video:

 The slides from the presentation can be found here.

-The Witte Lectureship was established by Hepatitis B Foundation Cofounders, Janine and Paul Witte, in remembrance of their son, to allow for a distinguished leader in the field to visit the Hepatitis B Foundation & Blumberg Institute to make a presentation and meet with scientists and public health leaders.
+The Witte Lectureship was established by Hepatitis B Foundation Cofounders, Janine and Paul Witte, in remembrance of their son, Bruce, to allow for a distinguished leader in the field to visit the Hepatitis B Foundation and Blumberg Institute to make a presentation and meet with scientists and public health leaders.
 It is the HBF's most important named lecture.
-Previous Witte Lecturers include: Frank Chisari, Charles Rice, John Taylor, John Gerin, Raymond Schinazi, Raymond Dwek, Rafi Ahmed, Adrian DiBisceglie, Steve Locarnini, Dennis Liotta, John Martin, Stanley Lemon and Marion Peters.
+Previous Witte Lecturers include: Harvey Alter (Nobel Prize laureate), Frank Chisari, Charles Rice (Nobel Prize laureate), John Taylor, John Gerin, Raymond Schinazi, Raymond Dwek, Rafi Ahmed, Adrian DiBisceglie, Steve Locarnini, Dennis Liotta, John Martin, Stanley Lemon and Marion Peters.